 - Starting location: The Old Reedy Creek Trailhead (2139 Old Reedy Creek Rd., Cary) has 82 parking spaces, restrooms, water fountain and a bike fix-it station

 - Mileage and elevation gain: 7 miles, 440 feet elevation gain

 - Special considerations: Portions of this stretch make use of a sidewalk along N.W.
 Maynard Rd. for about 0.4 miles

 Bond Park to the American Tobacco Trail

-Leaving Bond Park and continuing west, riders are now on the White Oak Creek Greenway, a pivotal trail that in last 18 months completed construction on two previously unfinished connections that have made finally made this ride possible.
+Leaving Bond Park and continuing west, riders are now on the White Oak Creek Greenway, a pivotal trail that in the last 18 months completed construction on two previously unfinished connections that have made finally made this ride possible.

 The White Oak Creek Greenway is best recognized for the numerous winding boardwalk sections (seen below) and vast amount of surrounding greenery, including the beautiful wetland area found at mile 25 of this full route (seen above).
 This seven-mile stretch is among the most scenic in the Raleigh area, and it's mostly flat, so enjoy it!

 - Starting location: Fred G. Bond Metro Park, one of Cary's most popular parks for families